 09 of 09

 Unfortunately, Sandra Bullock should have stayed on the bus rather than making this sequel to "Speed".
-The plot of Speed 2: Cruise Control is lame, but it does feature a cruise ship and a madman hijacker.
+The plot of Speed 2: Cruise Control is terrible, but it does feature a cruise ship and a madman hijacker.
 Good shots of the ship and a spectacular ending.